TobKed/django_on_gcp/README.md

     pip install -r requirements.txt
     ```

-1. Set up connection to the Google Cloud services (if you need them):
+1. Set up connection to Google Cloud services (if you need them):

 - Authenticate to GCP: